- Greensboro/Winston-Salem, North Carolina Area, US

 This two-tier solution predated the Customer Master Service.
 It partitioned shopping carts and orders into multiple databases, using a weighted random allocation that allowed our DBA's to add new partitions and redistribute the load for maintenance.
 Each horizontal partition (or shard) consisted of a replicated pair of identical databases, so a hot-standby was always available.

 Managed this priority zero project (above all others), without which Amazon's infrastructure could not have scaled for Christmas of 2001.
-Went from concept to production in 90 days, and launched with no down time by adding the initial extra partitions with an initial weight of zero.
+Went from concept to production in four months, and launched with no down time by adding the initial extra partitions with an initial weight of zero.

 Everything worked.
 No existing shopping carts were lost and the shopping cart databases scaled through the Christmas season.